chnm/thatcamp-org/wp-content/plugins/author-avatars/readme.txt

 5. List of users with name and biography

 == Changelog ==

+= 1.6.1 =
+* Fixed a bug that stoped the loading of default CSS sheet for the plugin that I added a bug in in 1.6

+= 1.6.0 =
+* Added the option to link to BBpress profile in the link to the shortcode and generator  user_link=bbpress_memberpage
+* Fixed bug - the the shortcode generator was shown up in the tinyMCE edit if it was loaded on a page (BBpress forum posts) the popup was 404'ing so add a $pagenow != 'index.php' to make sure we are in the addmin section
+* Fixed bug causing the RTL layout to break

+= 1.5.1 =
+*  Added  Hindi language (by Love Chandel:  Outshine Solutions - http://outshinesolutions.com)

 = 1.5 =
 *  Added Paging to the short code